Elon Musk visits Tesla plant outside Berlin after sabotage attack

 Production at the Grünheide plant resumed on Wednesday.

-Plans by Tesla to expand the plant are controversial due laregely to concerns about the potential impact on nearby protected wetlands.

-Environmental activist have set up a protest camp with tree houses very near to the factory, which police have announced they would only tolerate through this coming Friday.
-The activists have begun preparing for a possible police operation to clear the forest, which is on state-owned land.
+Musk landed at Berlin's airport on Wednesday morning and drove to the plant, where he was greeted by numerous employees.

-Musk, a billionaire entrepreneur, also owns the social media platform X (formerly Twitter), the private space flight company Space X and a number of other companies.
+Musk, a billionaire entrepreneuer, also owns the social media platform X (formerly Twitter), the private space flight company Space X and a number of other companies.